bids-standard/bids-validator/changelog.d/20251216_120000_charansai_markdown_rendering.md

 ### Added

-- Implemented robust ANSI rendering for validation messages (bold, code, links) using `marked.lexer` to improve terminal output readability.
+- Support for rendering Markdown in validation messages in the terminal.